Skip to content

 The opposite extreme: the design failure of total freedom

-If megaplatform lock-in represents one extreme, the opposite extreme also exists: giving users infinite freedom.
-This approach has been tried historically many times, and it has almost always failed.
-From a programmer's perspective, it looks like an address space design problem β€” a system with zero constraints has infinite degrees of freedom, making it impossible to explore any meaningful state space.
+If megaplatform lock-in is one extreme, the opposite extreme also exists: design that gives users unlimited freedom.
+This approach has been tried multiple times throughout history and has almost always failed.
+From a programmer's perspective, this looks like an address-space design problem: a system with zero constraints has infinite degrees of freedom and therefore cannot meaningfully explore the state space.

-These cases all say the same thing: give users infinite freedom and the entire system collapses.
-Users lack the ability to fill in the details of their own taste, because of the constraint noted earlier β€” users' taste has low resolution,
+These cases say one thing: give users unlimited freedom and the entire system collapses.
+Users lack the capacity to fill in the details of their own taste β€” recall the constraint noted earlier that user taste has low resolution,

 For a designer, the canvas is infinite.